5 Stages of Video Production: A Realistic Timeline

 Phase 1: Planning & Development

-You wouldn’t start a client project without having a meeting first to understand their needs and create a plan of action, and you shouldn’t shoot a video without a plan either.
+You wouldn’t start a customer project without having a meeting first to understand their needs and create a plan of action, and you shouldn’t shoot a video without a plan either.
 The first step in the stages of video production is to set your goals.
 Before you set your budget, brainstorm ideas, and start storyboarding, you need to determine what you want to accomplish with your video.

 You might be interested in building a rapport with your existing customers, or you might be more concerned with finding more leads by creating engaging videos for social media.
 Once you’ve set your goals, you can start coming up with marketing video ideas.